Graveyard Shift (SpongeBob SquarePants): Reception

 The 2012 pop art painting The Walk Home, by American artist and designer KAWS, is based on a still from this episode.
 It sold at auction at Sotheby's for $6 million.
-The alterations to the image, originally from a shot where SpongeBob screams in terror at the story of the Hash-Slinging Slasher, have been described in the Sotheby's catalogue essay as emphasizing the universality of the character's existential anxiety, and as having "more in common with such emotionally-laden works as Francisco de Goya's politically charged The Third of May 1808 than any plotline from the children's cartoon show".
+The alterations to the image, originally from a shot where SpongeBob screams in terror at the story of the Hash-Slinging Slasher, have been described in the Sotheby's catalogue essay as emphasizing the universality of the character's existential anxiety, and as having "more in common with such emotionally-laden works as Francisco Goya's politically charged The Third of May 1808 than any plotline from the children's cartoon show".

+In 2022, the episode's writer Jay Lender suggested that including Count Orlok in the episode expanded the audience for Nosferatu.
+The Count returns as a supporting character in season 11 and the prequel spin-off series Kamp Koral: SpongeBob's Under Years.
+In 2023, "Graveyard Shift" along with its companion segment, "Krusty Love", rank No. 5 in the highest rated SpongeBob SquarePants according to IMDb, with a user rating of 9.3 out of 10.
+Robert Eggers, the director of the 2024 Nosferatu remake, credited the SpongeBob SquarePants episode with introducing Count Orlok to younger audiences.